 Pages vs. Posts

-The pages are the static parts of your blog, where you want to put information that should be visible at all times; the things you want “front and center”.
+The pages are the static parts of your blog, where you want to put information that should be visible at all times; the things you want “front and center” and most likely also link to in your menu(s).

 Posts are the dynamic part of your blog, where you publish new content on a regular basis.
 Posts are published in chronological order, with the last one first, and when you have a lot of posts, your earlier ones will be buried deep in your blog, so that’s not a good place to put contact info, rates, etc.